These vegan chocolate caramels are rich and decadent and so easy to make! Totally divine and perfect for a special occasion.

 For the Chocolate:

-- Melt half the chocolate either over a double boiler or in the microwave by microwaving for 30 second intervals and then bringing out to stir.
+- Melt half the chocolate by placing it into a microwave safe bowl and microwave in 30 second intervals bringing it out to stir every 30-seconds.

-- In a heart-shaped silicon mould, spoon in the melted chocolate using a teaspoon to gently nudge the chocolate up the sides of the mould as much as you can.
-When the bottom and sides are coated as well as possible, place the mould into the freezer to allow the chocolate to set.
+- In a heart-shaped silicon mold, spoon in the melted chocolate using a teaspoon or brush to gently nudge the chocolate up the sides of the mold as much as you can.
+When the bottom and sides are coated as well as possible, place the mold into the freezer to allow the chocolate to set.

-- Measure out a quarter cup of coconut butter into a bowl.
-Add the maple syrup or golden syrup and vanilla and mix in.
+- Measure out a quarter cup of melted coconut butter into a bowl.
+Add the maple syrup or golden syrup and vanilla and mix into a thick caramel.

-- Bring out the silicon mould when the chocolate is set and place a spoonful of caramel fudge mix into the center of each chocolate.
+- Bring out the silicon mold when the chocolate is set and place a spoonful of the caramel into the center of each chocolate.
 Return to the freezer to set.

 - Melt the rest of the chocolate and then spoon it out on top of each chocolate to close it off completely.
-Return to the freezer to set.
+Return the chocolates to the freezer to set.

-- Once set, remove the chocolates from the moulds and serve.
-Keep any leftovers in a container in the fridge.
+- Once set, pop the chocolates out from the molds and serve.
+Keep leftover chocolates stored in the fridge.